At West Library Branch and on Zoom

 What are the Top 10 Sources of Inspiration for a Novel?

-Genre Jumping: To Switch or Not to Switch
+Genre Jumping: To Switch or Not to Switch - ON ZOOM ONLY

 A recent New York Times article noted that most blockbuster authors break out because of a popular series, like “Twilight” or “Harry Potter.”
 Conventional wisdom dictates that writers build a brand by sticking to one recognizable genre.
 But what if you’re an outlier like literary phenom Colleen Hoover, the best-selling author in the United States, who had five of the top 10 best-selling print books of any genre.